 Solution:

-Proteins have some structural similarity with synthetic polyamides.
+Proteins have some structural similarities with synthetic polyamides.
 Polyamides like Nylon is formed by the combination of Glycine and aminocaproic acid molecule through an amide linkage.
 Similar amide linkage is present in protein also when two amino acids join with each other.

-37. Why should the monomers use also polymerisation through free radical pathway be very pure?
+37. Why should the monomers also use polymerisation through free radical pathway be very pure?

 Solution: